johny1614/RxVision/NOTES.md

 ## TODO / Planned improvements
 - Remove this list - it could be in issues
-- Documentation about Iframe usage
-- IFrame tests - another demo-app this time with iframe
 - Research about automatic applying of addRxVisionEmission (maybe AI is better now, before aider was the closes but no cigar).
 - Stop button - to let the emissions be stopped from going to the extension
 - Test on a 1000+ emissions and many streams (performance)